ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 .. note::
-    If you simply want to modify a :py:class:`~ray.rllib.core.models.Model` by changing its default values, have a look at the model config dict:
+    If you simply want to modify a :py:class:`~ray.rllib.core.models.Model` by changing its default values, have a look at the ``model config dict``:

     .. dropdown:: **MODEL_DEFAULTS dict**
         :animate: fade-in-slide-down

-        This dict (or an overriding sub-set) is part of AlgorithmConfig and therefore also part of any algorithm-specific config.
+        This dict (or an overriding sub-set) is part of :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` and therefore also part of any algorithm-specific config.
         You can override its values and pass it to an AlgorithmConfig to change the behavior RLlib's default models.

         .. literalinclude:: ../../../rllib/models/catalog.py
             :language: python